ahmadsobohhh/ahmadsobohhh/README.md

 I'm a Software Engineering student at the University of Ottawa

-- 🔭 I’m currently working on web development for Sahrouj
+- 🔭 I’m currently working at Ford Motor Company

 - 🌱 I’m currently learning **REACT**, **RUST**, and I'm always looking to learn new things!